enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Product detail pages should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * Product breadcrumb links should be present, correct, and tappable/clickable (when selected)
-* Meta data and other social and SEO structures present on the page should properly describe the present product detail view
+* Metadata and other social and SEO structures present on the page should properly describe the present product detail view
-* Canonical URL meta data should be present and should prevent duplicate content
+* Canonical URL metadata should be present and should prevent duplicate content
 * "Add to Cart" button should be visible on page load without scrolling
 * Tracking scripts should track the present product detail view correctly
 * Tracking scripts should track an add-to-cart action correctly
-* Product Title should present and in an H1
+* Product title should present and in an H1
 * Product description should be present
 * Product description should be robust and should reflect the client’s brand message
 * Product reviews (or suitable alternatives) should be present